Cincinnati-Design-LAB/architour/src/content/buildings/bartlett-bldg-union-savings-and-trust-co.md

 original_function: >-
   Banking floor and bank  offices for Union Savings & Trust plus 407 office rooms for rent.
-significance: >-
-  First highrise bank building designed by Burnham in Cincinnati and tallest building in the city at the time of construction.
 historic_status: Listed on NRHP on August 29, 2008.
 renovation_date: "1927"
 renovation_architect: Graham, Anderson, Probst & White